-Different prices for lots of the same commodity at the same location are common in AF and other markets.
+Different prices for lots of the same commodity at the same location are common in AF markets.
 Generally these arise because commodities are not perfect substitutes (as is commonly called fungibility) with prices differentiated by a market defined system of commodity grades.
 Such grades reflect differential use values on behalf of commodity consumers depending on commodity quality characteristics coupled with the production costs of achieving different commodity quality characteristics.
-For example, in plywood markets there are different prices for a sheet of plywood depending upon the quality of the surface finish (smoothness, freedom from knots etc) while in the corn market there are differential prices per bushel depending upon the moisture content, and the incidence of foreign matter/broken kernels in the bushel at hand.
+For example, in plywood markets there are different prices depending upon the quality of the surface finish (smoothness, freedom from knots etc.) while in the corn market there are differential prices depending upon moisture content, and foreign matter/broken kernel content.

-It is virtually certain that grading standards will occur in a GHG offset credits market.
+It is virtually certain that grading standards will occur in a GHGE offset credits market.
 In a GHG market, the grading standards would reflect different characteristics that are important to the purchaser including a number of concepts that have arisen in the IPCC dialogue

 - Permanence

-- ✤ Additionality
+- ❖ Additionality

-- ✤ Leakage
+- Leakage

-- ✤ Uncertainty
+- Uncertainty

-- Heat trapping ability of different gases involved (as commonly called global warming potential or GWP).
+- ❖ Heat trapping ability of different gases involved (as commonly called global warming potential or GWP).

-In all likelihood grading standards will differentiate based on the characteristics listed above between a certified offset price and the price for potential offsets from a number of sources.
-Likely sources of differentiated potential offsets are sequestration offsets, carbon dioxide emission offsets, nitrous oxide emission offsets and methane offsets.
 Across the literature a number of estimates have arisen that indicate these factors can significantly reduce the amount of claimable AF mitigation offsets.
 Comments on each are made below

-Permanence -- The total quantity of potentially creditable GHG offsets generated by landbased, particularly sequestration, projects cannot be guaranteed to be permanent because of potential reversal of the practices that generated the potential offsets and the incidence of potential uncontrollable events that would lead to release of the sequestered GHGs.
+Permanence -- The total quantity of potentially creditable GHGE offsets generated by land-based, particularly sequestration, projects cannot be guaranteed to be permanent because of potential reversal of the practices that generated the potential offsets and the possible incidence of potential uncontrollable events that would lead to release of the sequestered GHGs.
 The permanence concern embodies a number of different concepts including:

-- ◆ The likelihood that some sequestered carbon might be emitted in the future. - ◆ The fact that differential annual amounts of GHG mitigation may arise over time. - ✤ Leasing and contract terms.
+- ❖ The likelihood that some sequestered carbon might be emitted in the future. - ❖ The fact that differential annual amounts of GHGE mitigation may arise over time. - !
+Leasing and contract terms.

-McCarl(2005) derives a formula for a permanence related discount that depends on duration of offset and cost to maintain the offset and derives results indicating that as much as a 50% discount in the sale price relative to a pure emission.
+McCarl (2005) derives a formula for a permanence related discount that depends on duration of offset and cost to maintain the offset.
+Case evaluations of the formula indicates that as much as a 50% discount in the sale price relative to a pure emission.

-Additionality -- The IPCC discussions reflect a desire to credit GHG offsets only if they would not have occurred under the normal course of business (commonly called business as usual).
+Additionality -- The IPCC discussions reflect a desire to credit GHGE offsets only if they would not have occurred under the normal course of business (commonly called business as usual).
 The main additionality issues, given a proposed project, are

-- How much of the potential GHG offsets created by a project would have occurred in the absence of the program? and - How much should the potential offsets created by the project be reduced to account for the activity that would have occurred in the absence of the program?
-Or equivalently How much should the potential offsets be discounted to account for the non additional portion so they are creditable offsets?
+- ❖ How much of the potential GHGE offsets created by a project would have occurred in the absence of the program? and - ❖ How much should the potential offsets created by the project be reduced to account for the activity that would have occurred in the absence of the program?
+Or equivalently, How much should the potential offsets be discounted to account for the non additional portion?